port-labs/helm-charts/charts/port-agent/README.md

 the latest versions of the packages.
 You can then run `helm search repo port-labs` to see the charts.

-Then, install the chart.
-For example, to use the `KafkaToWebhookStreamer` Streamer, use the following command:
+Then, install the chart using the following command:

     helm upgrade --install my-port-agent port-labs/port-agent \
         --create-namespace --namespace port-agent \
-        --set env.normal.STREAMER_NAME=KafkaToWebhookStreamer \
         --set env.normal.PORT_ORG_ID=YOUR_PORT_ORG_ID
         --set env.normal.PORT_API_BASE_URL=https://api.getport.io \
         --set env.normal.KAFKA_CONSUMER_GROUP_ID=YOUR_KAFKA_CONSUMER_GROUP_ID \